 “Who entered the taxi first?
 You or him?”

 “I did.
 He took a while getting in.
 Had a few words with the driver.
 I thought he was giving him directions.”

 “Ah,” Levi concluded, his fingertips slipping from her skin as he sat straight up on the bed.
 “Sounds like they might have had pumped some sort of gas into the backseat, then waited until you were in there inhaling it for a while before he entered.
-Driver was in on it.
-I’m guessing it’s not the first time they’ve done either.”
+The driver was in on it.
+I’m guessing it’s not the first time they’ve pulled this stunt either.”

 “You make it sound so elementary,” Madeline mumbled, “Like I should have known better.”

 “That wasn’t my intention.
 I was just trying to determine how you let some human take you so easily, but it wasn’t easy.
 They had a very complicated setup.
 So, it wasn’t your fault.”

 Leaning back over her as she laid on the bed, Levi brought his face in slowly, purposefully parting his lips once again.
 He could feel her emotions rush like they had when he first took off his shirt.
 He licked his lips subtly, making sure she picked up on his gesture.